openfiesta/Low-Resources-Biosensing/nCov/Useful scripts/README.md

 2) Run the script with jupyter lab.

-3) The output file ("nc_count.txt") will have a structure comprised by 6 columns, with the numbers of nucleotide position and the number of sequences with Adenine, Thymine, Guanine, Cytosine or a gap in this position.
+3) The output file ("nc_count.txt") will have a structure comprised by 6 columns, with the numbers of nucleotide position and the number of sequences with Adenine, Thymine, Guanine, Cytosine or a gap at this position.

 ##### Calculating variance per nucleotide